deeplearning4j/deeplearning4j/linear-regression.md

 		.lossFunction(LossFunctions.LossFunction.RMSE)

 `nOut` is the number of nodes in any layer. `nIn` is the number of features being passed from the previous layer -- in the diagram above it would be 4. `activationFunction` should be set to `'identity'`.

+Here's a more complete example of [hooking a neural net up to regression](http://pastebin.com/3uyKyCPU) in order to approximate a in function with Deeplearning4j.

 ### Other Resources